Close Embrace Social Dance — Lesson for Beginners

 Second factor is compatibility with partner.
 Closely embracing a compatible partner, while listening to music both of you enjoy, should be enjoyable without complicated dance movements.
 But a compatible partner is essential for this to work.
 So be careful about who you invite to dance or whose invitations you accept.
 Not dancing is better than dancing with an incompatible partner.

 Third factor is embrace.
 Walking in close embrace is not a difficult skill, but it is not trivially easy either, and does require practice to master this skill.
 The best practice is by dancing with lots of different partners here at our dance parties.
-You can also take group or individual lessons where the teacher can identify common errors in your walking embrace and suggest improvements.
+You can also take group or individual lessons where the instructor can identify common errors in your walking embrace and suggest improvements.

 Fourth factor is musicality.
 In the leader, this involves converting music into dance movements that are more sophisticated than those of a simple walking close embrace while stepping on beat.
 Such sophistication can be achieved either by adding complexity in time or complexity in space.
 We will discuss these two options in more detail later.
 In the follower, musicality means ability to understand and appreciate the leader's conversion of music into dance movements.